syncfusion-content/wpf-docs/wpf/TileView/Virtualization.md

 # TileView Virtualization

 The TileView control provides support to handle a large amount of data through built-in virtualization features.
 While virtualization is enabled, it maintains only the items in the view port of the TileView control, which speeds up the loading time.
-Virtualization support can be enabled by setting the `IsVirtualizing` property to true in the TileView control.
+Virtualization support can be enabled by setting the [IsVirtualizing](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl~IsVirtualizing.html) property to true in the TileView control.

-Once virtualization is enabled for the TileView control, it only creates item containers based on the `RowCount` and `ColumnCount`.
+Once virtualization is enabled for the TileView control, it only creates item containers based on the [RowCount](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl~RowCount.html) and [ColumnCount](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl~ColumnCount.html).
 Further items are created on demand based on the mouse wheel or based on the scroll offset changed in the scroll viewer.

 {% tabs %}